mtint/autonity-docs/source/network-perm/soma.rst

         return validators;
     }

-For the consensus layer to be able to access the validator whitelist a function `getValidators()` must be implemented that returns the property `validators` containing the whitelist of validators.
+For the consensus layer to be able to access the validator whitelist a function ``getValidators()`` must be implemented that returns the property ``validators`` containing the whitelist of validators.
 It is up to users to decide how to implement functions governing this whitelist.

-**Deploying Soma.**
+**Deploying Soma**

 1. The smart contract logic is defined at network deployment time by including the Solidity contract bytecode at the Genesis file along with the initial whitelisted nodes.
 2. The Autonity protocol deploys automatically the smart contract at block #1.